OsamaNabih/chat-system/README.md

     *NOTE* The -d flag is for <em>detached</em> mode, which runs the services in the background.
 Omit to view all the logs in the same terminal.

-3. If it's the first time running the app, you need to initialize the DB. <br>
-    So after *ALL* the services are ready, we can run the following commands. <br>
+3. *OPTIONAL*
-    *NOTE*: If you ran the _up_ command in the foreground, you'll need to open a new terminal for the following commands. <br>
+    If you want some starter dummy data, you can run *NOTE*: If you ran the _up_ command in the foreground, you'll need to open a new terminal for the following commands. <br>
-    To create our schema
     ```
-    docker exec -it rails_server rails db:create
-    ```
-    If you want some dummy data as a starter in the database, you can then run
-    ```
     docker exec -it rails_server rails db:seed
     ```
-    You could combine both previous commands into
-    ```
-    docker exec -it rails_server rails db:setup
-    ```

-4. You can use the Postman collection file "chat-system-api.postman_collection" to facilitate working with the API.
+4. You can use the Postman collection file "chat-system.postman_collection" to facilitate working with the API.
 You'll find collection variables available for your convenience.

 ## Re-runs
 1. To flush the Redis cache, you can run